Earth Notes: Statscast - Normal-ish June, Heating Re-viewed (2020-06)Updated 2023-09-22.

 Though I didn't audify any numbers this time, I didn't want to leave noiselessly.

-Over the last couple of days I've been enjoying the field recordings at Cathartic Audio.
+Over the last couple of days I've been enjoying the field recordings [then hosted at, gone by 2023] at Cathartic Audio.
 So I made another of my own, a 'daytime' 16WW capture to go with previous dawn and dusk.

 Here's a little of it, with birds and cars and DIY, oh my [...].